-As I wrote here, cyber-attacks are at an all time high.
+As written in another article on this website here, cyber-attacks are at an all time high.
 The 2017 Cost of Data Breach Study: Global Overview conducted by the Ponemon Institute and IBM Security studied 419 companies in 13 countries who have suffered data breaches.
 It found that 27.7 percent of these companies will suffer another material data breach in the next 24 months.
 The study found that US$3.62 million is the average total cost of a data breach, with US$141 as the average cost per lost or stolen records.

 Cloud computing helps mitigates the effects of cyber-hacking in two major ways.